 - The Hotronic NiCad series is the original Hotronic Footwarmer battery.
 It is predominantly black, with a little bit of yellow and red graphics on it.
 This series can be used with both the red plug charger and the dark grey plug.
 However, the dark gray plug cannot be used with any of the Power Plus battery packs.

 On the bottom of your Hotronic battery, there will be two clock type circles of numbers.
 The first one will have 12 numbers on it, with an arrow pointing to one number.
-This number will coincide with the month that the battery was manufactured in.
+This number will coincide with the month that the battery was manufactured.
 The second circle has fewer numbers and dictates which year the Hotronic battery was manufactured in.
 Typically it is common for every battery within a production year to have the same production month as well, but this is not always the case.

 The production year on the Hotronics is a little harder to find, but still very simple.
-The second line on the back of the recharger includes the model number, which includes the production year at the end.
+The second line on the back of the recharger includes the model number, which includes the production year in the end.

 The production date on the heating elements is printed on the lower part of the black grommet.
-At the base of the plug will be a two digit number that correlates with the last two digits of the year that the heating element was produced.
+At the base of the plug will be a two-digit number that correlates with the last two digits of the year that the heating element was produced.